MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

    > [!WARNING]
    > If you enable prerequisites during setup, such as Microsoft .NET Framework 4, your computer can require a restart.
 If you restart your computer, you must run setup again from the beginning.

-2. After you resolve the missing prerequisites, click **Verify prerequisites again**.
+2. After you resolve the missing prerequisites, select **Verify prerequisites again**.

-3. Click **Next** to continue.
+3. Select **Next** to continue.

 4. On the **Configure the service account** page, enter the username and password for the Orchestrator service account.
-Click **Test** to verify the account credentials.
-If the credentials are accepted, then click **Next**.
+Select **Test** to verify the account credentials.
+If the credentials are accepted, then select **Next**.

 5. On the **Configure the database server** page, enter the name of the server and the name of the instance of Microsoft SQL Server that you want to use for Orchestrator.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
-Click **Test Database Connection** to verify the account credentials.
-If the credentials are accepted, click **Next**.
+Select **Test Database Connection** to verify the account credentials.
+If the credentials are accepted, select **Next**.

-6. On the **Configure the database** page, select a database, or create a new database, and then click **Next**.
+6. On the **Configure the database** page, select a database or create a new database, and then select **Next**.

-7. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and then click **Next**.
+7. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and then select **Next**.

-8. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and then click **Next**.
+8. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and then select **Next**.

-9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then click **Next**.
+9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then select **Next**.

-10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then click **Next**.
+10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then select **Next**.

-11. Review the **Installation summary** page, and then click **Install**.
+11. Review the **Installation summary** page, and then select **Install**.

     The **Installing features** page appears and displays the installation progress.

-12. On the **Setup completed successfully** page, optionally indicate whether you want to start Runbook Designer, and then click **Close** to complete the installation.
+12. On the **Setup completed successfully** page, optionally indicate whether you want to start Runbook Designer, and then select **Close** to complete the installation.

 ## Install Orchestrator runbook server

-1. On the server where you want to install Orchestrator runbook server, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.
+1. On the server where you want to install the Orchestrator runbook server, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.

    To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.

    > [!NOTE]
    > Before you begin setup, close any open programs, and ensure that there are no pending restarts on the computer.
-For example, if you have installed a server role by using System Center - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.
+For example, if you have installed a server role by using System Center - Service Manager or have applied a security update, you might have to restart the computer, and then sign in to the computer with the same user account to finish the installation of the server role or the security update.

-2. On the main setup page, under **Standalone installations**, click **Runbook server**.
+2. On the main setup page, under **Standalone installations**, select **Runbook server**.

-3. On the **Product registration** page, provide the name and company for the product registration, and then click **Next**.
+3. On the **Product registration** page, provide the name and company for the product registration, and then select **Next**.

    > [!NOTE]
    > For this evaluation release, a product key is not required.

-4. On the **Please read this License Terms** page, review, and accept the Microsoft Software License Terms, and then click **Next**.
+4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then select **Next**.

-   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and then click **Next**.
+   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice and then select **Next**.

-5. Your computer is checked for required hardware and software.
+5. Your computer is checked for the required hardware and software.
 If your computer meets all the requirements, the **All prerequisites are installed** page appears.
-Click **Next** and proceed to the next step.
+Select **Next** and proceed to the next step.

    If a prerequisite is not met, a page displays information about the prerequisite that has not been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check: